jundalisay/spblist/content/en/research/sarkar/glossary.md

 JIṊÁNII |  A SÁDHAKA who follows the path of knowledge or discrimination.
 KARMA | Action
 KARMII | A SÁDHAKA who follows the path of action or work.
-KIIRTANA | Collective singing of the name of the Lord, sometimes combined with a dance that expresses the spirit of surrender.
+Karnika | Seed Vessel of the chakra, holder of the pollen in a flower, within the petals KIIRTANA | Collective singing of the name of the Lord, sometimes combined with a dance that expresses the spirit of surrender.
 MARGI | A member of Ananda Marga.
 MÁYÁ | Creative Principle, PRAKRTI in Her phase of creation.
 One aspect of Máyá is the power to cause the illusion that the finite created objects are the ultimate truth.